tony0x59/FFmpeg-iOS/README.md

 [FFmpeg](http://www.ffmpeg.org) static libraries compiled for armv7, armv7s and x86_64 for use in iOS development.

+## What's news?

+* minimize ffmpeg lib for rtmp publisher and player.
+* ffmpeg update to 2.3 version.
+(I like new version :])

+## TODO

+* remove libssl for reduce lib size.

 ## Usage

 Just drag the `/dependencies/include` and `/dependencies/lib` folders into your Xcode project and add them to your build target.
 If you want to, you can modify the `build-ffmpeg.sh` script to suit your needs and recompile.

 ## Status

-This most recent version has been tested with FFmpeg version 2.1.1 and version 7.0 of the iOS SDK.
+This most recent version has been tested with FFmpeg version 2.3 and version 7.0 of the iOS SDK.

 ## Compilation